lijie04/plot_gc_cov/README.md

 --bam-file: sorted bam file as input to calculate coverage of references
 -bins_dir: this is optional.
 With fasta files end with -suffix contained in -bins_dir, you will get fancy bubbles that colored in different color.
 For example, if you provide two fa files in -bins_dir, they contain 10 and 9 sequences respectively, then the 10 and 9 sequences will be colored with different color in final plot while other dots are grey.

+#Next plans:
+1. add an option to choose solid circle or hollow circle
+2. add pysam